 Site admins, or users who have the Site Administrator or Site Administrator Creator role on Tableau Online, install and manage Bridge clients.
 For more information, see Plan Your Bridge Deployment.

-After the site admin enables support for maintaining live connections (through pooling), users see the option to publish the data source with a live connection during the publishing process.
+More about data sources: Users see the option to publish the data source with a live connection during the publishing process.
 This option is available when live connections are supported for relational or cloud databases accessible only from inside the network.

 After the user publishes the data source, an available client in the pool facilitates the live queries.
 That’s all there is to it.